 Meningitis causes a characteristic rash on the skin.
-Learning to spot the signs and distinguish a meningitis rash from similar rashes can help a person receive treatment quickly.
+Learning to spot this and other symptoms can help a person receive the right treatment fast.

 Meningitis is an infectious disease caused by certain viruses, bacteria, or fungi.
-It causes swelling of the meninges, which are the coverings on the brain and spinal cord.
+It causes swelling of the meninges, the protective coverings of the brain and spinal cord.
+The

-The disease can be life-threatening and requires immediate medical care.
+The disease can be life-threatening, and it requires immediate medical attention.

-In this article, we describe how to identify a meningitis rash.
+In this article, we describe how to spot a meningitis rash.
 We provide a picture guide, explore other meningitis symptoms, and discuss similar conditions.

-This type of bleeding occurs after the disease progresses and causes blood poisoning.
+The bleeding develops after the disease has progressed to cause blood poisoning.
 The medical term for this is meningococcal septicemia.
-It leads to broken blood vessels, and they can resemble a rash, which doctors call a petechial rash.
+It leads to broken blood vessels, giving the appearance of a rash.

-- tiny red, pink, brown, or purple pinprick marks (petechiae) on the skin
+- tiny red, pink, brown, or purple “pinprick marks,” called petechiae, on the skin

 - purple bruise-like marks